+Fox Pest Control provides Connecticut termite treatment near you.
 Each year, termites cause an estimated $5 billion in property damage.
 These tiny pests form in large colonies and can cause serious damage to your Connecticut-area home.
 If you’re seeing them in your home or around your property, you definitely should get a free termite inspection right away.
 The longer you wait, the more time termites will have to damage your Connecticut-area house.
-If you already know you need termite treatment right away, contact us now for same day* termite control service from our certified Connecticut termite exterminators.
+If you already know you need termite treatment right away, contact us now for prompt termite control service from our certified Connecticut termite exterminators.
 After all, you’ve invested a lot in your home.
 Don’t let it be ruined by an infestation of tiny wood-eating bugs.
 There are many species of termites that could be invading and damaging everything from your home’s exterior to the foundation.
 It can be very difficult to get rid of termites.
 They eat wood from the inside out, making damage difficult to detect.
 There’s a strong chance they’re damaging more than you initially see.
 It’s best to get professional help from an experienced termite company near you.
-Contact the termite control professionals at Fox and we’ll get to work providing Connecticut-area termite treatment.
+Contact Fox when you need expert Connecticut pest control services near you.
+Our termite control professionals will get to work providing Connecticut-area termite treatment.

 On This Page: Signs of a Termite Infestation, Free Termite Inspections, About Termites, Termite Prevention Tips, How We Eliminate Termites, Benefits of Our Termite Treatment Plan, How to Get Rid of Termites, FAQs

 You might already know you need a termite treatment, but here are the most common signs termite exterminators look for in homes near Connecticut.

 Termites use these cylinder-shaped pathways to travel along exposed areas while foraging for food.
 These might look like branches of dried mud attached to the side of poles, house foundations, metal fences, and other places.